webqit/quantum-js/README.md

 And here's how you can try that:

-1. Add the following polyfill early on in your page:
+1. Add the following script to your page:

   ```html
   <script src="https://unpkg.com/@webqit/oohtml/dist/main.js"></script>